Ahmed-Akremi/Ahmed-Akremi/README.md

 - Becoming a better developer daily

 **🎯 PROTOCOL: LONG_TERM_GOAL**
-- Building my own J.A.R.V.I.S., one project at a time
+- Building smart, high-tech applications, one project at a time

 </td>
 </tr>